 From that scene forward, Sister Ruth is often shot in hues of red, symbolizing the idea that Sister Ruth is demonic, an incarnation of the devil.
 As the film progresses and she becomes stranger and stranger, more red is used.
 For fear of giving anything away, here is one of the final scenes of the movie:

-The conclusion is a violent descent into madness on the part of Sister Ruth, which closes with a final collision of the relationship between the Catholic Church and the Himalayan mountains.
+The conclusion is a violent descent into madness on the part of Sister Ruth, which closes with a final collision of the relationship between the church and the Himalayan mountains.
 I will not say any more than that about the ending, because it is an absolutely stunning finale that you have to see in order to take in its full effect.

 Though the film took place in India, the production was entirely British–with backdrop paintings of the Himalayas substituting for location shots.
 The majority of filming took place at Pinewood Studios, with some mountain scenes shot in West Sussex.
 Nonetheless, the film succeeds masterfully in its depiction of the mountains, and the Technicolor is among the most breathtaking I’ve ever seen.
 I often say that the two most beautifully shot Technicolor movies I’ve ever seen are Black Narcissus and The Red Shoes–both British movies that make heavy use of the color red in their filming.